11/10/18-31/10/18 (three weeks)

 Distance cycled: 218.7km / 135.9mi

 Elevation hiked: 1,320m / 4,331ft

 Oh man, where do we even begin.
 Firstly, I’ll apologise: I think we’re cheating a little by grouping three week’s worth of blog posts together.
 We do have a good excuse, mind you.
 We’ve been riding around in the Himalayas, going where the oxygen gets so thin that it starts messing with your body.
 Idiots, I know, but it’s just too much fun.

-Anyway, if you followed the Instagram diary we had going during Annapurna, you’ll know that we did indeed get up and over Thorang La Pass at 5,416m (sorry if that’s a spoiler).
+Anyway, if you followed the Instagram diary we had going during Annapurna – at the very bottom of this blog post if you missed it – you’ll know that we did indeed get up and over Thorang La Pass at 5,416m (sorry if that’s a spoiler).
 Don’t worry, this blog post isn’t a repeat of all that, well, I do mention Dan’s rash again, but how could I not?
 Look at it… Instead, I’ll share – and probably overshare – all the bits in between what we’ve already told you.